nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Add a calendar item feature
 This feature is facilitated by `AddCommand`.
-The following sequence diagram shows how the `execute()` operation works:
+The following sequence diagram shows how the `execute()` operation works:<br/>
 <img src="https://raw.githubusercontent.com/AY2021S1-CS2113T-T12-2/tp/master/images/add_command_SD.JPG" alt="" width="750"/><br/>

-Note: It checks the type of the new calendar item first, then it analyses the attached information, and finally uses the corresponding adding function to add the new calendar item into the calendar list.
+Note: A self-call to a specific method to add the new `CalendarItem` to the `CalendarList` is done based on the `CalendarItem` being added.

-Note: It has seven adding command types, including `Todo`, `Deadline`, `Activity`, `Lecture`, `Tutorial`, `Lab` and ` Exam`.
+`CalendarItems` with deviations to sequence diagram above:
-`todo` tasks only have a string description, while `Deadline` items have description and due date, and other items have description, date and time of the event.
+1. All `CalendarItems` with a date or time attribute calls the `TimeParser` class to interpret the date and time input of the user.
-The `TimeParser` analyses the date and time in the corresponding commands.
-Furthermore, if the new item is in `Lecture`, `Lab`, `Tutorial`, or `Exam` type, there will be a check in the function `isValid(command)` to ensure the module code included in the item is valid.
+2. `Lecture`, `Lab`, `Tutorial`, or `Exam` type does a self-call for an additional check using the function `isValid(command)`.
+It ensures the module code included in the item is valid.
-If the new item is in `Lecture`, `Lab`, or `Tutorial`type, it can be added as recurring items, while only one `Todo`, `Deadline`, `Exam` or `Activity` item can be added at a time.
+3. `Lecture`, `Lab`, or `Tutorial`can be added as recurring items (multiple addition of the same class).

 ### Mark a task as done feature
 This feature is facilitated by `DoneCommand`.